dave-elkan/layers/Readme.md

 ## Error View

-Node Layers supplies an ErrorView function which is be used by default to display errors.
+Layers supplies an ErrorView function which is be used by default to display errors.
 It is advisable that you define your own ErrorView function so you can better display errors as you see fit when they occur.